Fees and Funding

 Please read Certificate 3 Guarantee information to check your eligibility.
 Students will no longer be eligible for a government subsidised training place under the Certificate 3 Guarantee once they complete a certificate III level vocational qualification.

 Please read Higher Level Skills information to check your eligibility.
 Students will no longer be eligible for a government subsidised training place under the Higher Level Skills program once they complete one certificate IV level or higher qualification.

 The training is delivered as full fee services for all candidates.
 Corporate clients may contact the office for details.

-VSL is a new Commonwealth Government student loans program that replaces the current VET FEE-HELP scheme, to give eligible students access to quality Diploma and higher level VET qualifications.
+VSL is a Commonwealth Government student loans program that replaces VET FEE-HELP scheme, to give eligible students access to quality Diploma and higher level VET qualifications.